jbusecke/guides/gfdl_file_management.md

 ## Untaring from history folders
+`tar -xvf archive.tar -C path` with extract the full archive into `path`.
+To extract only a certain file use `tar -xvf archive.tar -C path`

 From within the `.history/` directory use a loop
 `for folder in 'ocean' 'ocean_budgets' 'ocean_trans' 'ocean_minibling_100m' 'ocean_minibling_upper_100m' 'ocean_minibling_adv*' 'ocean_minibling_field*' 'ocean_minibling_term*' ; do mkdir -p ../pp/"${folder%'*'}"/av/monthly_1yr/;for f in *.tar; do tar -xvf $f -C ../pp/"${folder%'*'}"/av/monthly_1yr --wildcards "*.$folder.nc"; done ;done`
 The `“${folder%'*'}"` removes the trailing wildcard, so that all the files are collected in one folder.